 Does the insurance company have contact details should you need to speak to them?

-Not all insurers will have a contact centre but they should provide alternative contact details such as an email address or an online chat option.
+Not all insurance providers will have a contact centre, but they should provide alternative contact details such as an email address or an online chat option.
 Check on their website for the contact details and if you can’t find any, it’s probably not worth taking the risk, especially if you ever needed to claim!

 Does it seem too good to be true?

-You may have received a competitive price from an insurer but sometimes it may be fraudulent or the insurer may not be providing sufficient cover and offering a low price in exchange.
-If you’re at the renewal period of your insurance, it may be worth comparing the cover on your old documents to what’s being offered by the new insurer.
+You may have received a competitive price from an insurance provider but sometimes it may be fraudulent, or the insurance provider may not be providing sufficient cover and offering a low price in exchange.
+If you’re at the renewal period of your insurance, it may be worth comparing the cover on your old documents to what’s being offered by the new insurance provider.

 Who investigates insurance fraud?

-The insurance Fraud Bureau (IFB) is a non-profit company who look to share insurance fraud data and intelligence.
-Their objectives are to help insurers identify fraud and support police, regulators and law enforcement agencies in finding fraudsters.
+The Insurance Fraud Bureau (IFB) is a non-profit company who look to share insurance fraud data and intelligence.
+Their objectives are to help insurance providers identify fraud and support police, regulators and law enforcement agencies in finding fraudsters.

 What should I do if I suspect insurance fraud?

-If you need to report insurance fraud or something suspicious that you’re unsure of, it’s best to speak to your insurer.
+If you need to report insurance fraud or something suspicious that you’re unsure of, it’s best to speak to your insurance provider.
 It’s important that they are aware of anything that may have an impact on your insurance.

 Here’s what to look out for:

-Letters/Emails – Naturally with any insurance company, you are likely to receive documentation in some format, however if you receive a letter or email that doesn’t look right or the information is incorrect, contact your insurer.
+Letters/Emails – Naturally with any insurance company, you are likely to receive documentation in some format, however if you receive a letter or email that doesn’t look right, or the information is incorrect, contact your insurance provider.
 They will be able to confirm whether they sent the communication to you.

-Fraudulent calls – It is unlikely for your insurer to call you unless you have a claim going through or you have requested a call back.
-If you receive a call from someone who say they’re your insurer, there are a few things to ask to ensure they are who they say they are.
-Ask them to provide you with details that only your insurer should know, so rather than asking them for your address or car type, ask them for your policy number, details of the claim or how much your monthly/annual payments are.
+Fraudulent calls – It is unlikely for your insurance provider to call you unless you have a claim going through or you have requested a call back.
+If you receive a call from someone who say they’re your insurance provider, there are a few things to ask to ensure they are who they say they are.
+Ask them to provide you with details that only your insurance provider should know, so rather than asking them for your address or car type, ask them for your policy number, details of the claim or how much your monthly/annual payments are.